Normal Crossings Singularities for Symplectic Topology: Tubular neighborhood theorems

 This is a neighborhood of $B\!\times\!V_I$ in $B\!\times\!\cN_XV_I$ and $\Psi_t\!\equiv\!\wt\Psi_t|_{W_t''}$ is injective, since $\Psi_{I;t}$ and $\Psi_{U;t}$ are.
 Thus, $(\Psi_t)_{t\in B}$ is a smooth family of regularizations for~$V_I$ in~$X$ with the desired properties. \end{proof}

-\begin{rmk} By Proposition~\ref{SympNeigh_prp} and its proof, the second requirement in~\eref{SympNeigh_e1b} can be strengthened to the equality of $\Psi_t^*\om_t$ with a standard two-form~$\wt\om_t$ on~$\cN_XV_I$ over a neighborhood of~$V_I$ in~$\cN_XV_I$ at the cost of either deforming~$\om_t$ or dropping the first requirement in~\eref{SympNeigh_e1b}.
-We believe this strengthening can also be achieved without either cost by choosing the vector field~$\xi_{t,\tau}$ in the proof of Proposition~\ref{SympNeigh_prp} differently.
-However, such a strengthening of Lemma~\ref{SympNeigh_lmm} is not necessary for our purposes as we deform~$\om_t$ anyway. \end{rmk}
+\begin{rmk} The first requirement in~\eref{SympNeigh_e1b} is non-trivial only for $|I|\!\ge\!2$.
+By \cite[Lemma~3.14]{MS1} and its proof, the second requirement in~\eref{SympNeigh_e1b} can be strengthened to the equality of $\Psi_t^*\om_t$ with a standard 2-form~$\wh\om_t$ on~$\cN_XV_I$ as in~\eref{ombund_e2} over a neighborhood~$\cN'$ of~$V_I$ in~$\cN_XV_I$ at the cost of dropping the first requirement in~\eref{SympNeigh_e1b}.
+By Lemma~\ref{SympNeigh_lmm2} and Remark~\ref{SympDefVB_rmk}, this strengthening can also be achieved after deforming~$\om_t$ on a neighborhood of~$V$ in~$X$ while keeping all submanifolds~$V_{I'}$ symplectic.
+It appears that this strengthening can be achieved without weakening some other condition if either $|I|\!=\!2$ or the submanifolds $V_i\!\subset\!X$ are $\om_t$-orthogonal.
+Due to symplectic angle considerations, this strengthening cannot be achieved in the general case without weakening some other condition if $|I|\!\ge\!3$.
+The approach of this paper, as summarized by the principle on page~\pageref{equiv_prn} and the nexus on page~\pageref{equiv_nex}, is a way around this fundamental obstacle in the setting of singular symplectic divisors and varieties. \end{rmk}